Judd Trump: 2005–2010

-Trump defeated former world champions Peter Ebdon and Shaun Murphy at the 2011 China Open, to reach his first professional ranking event final.
-He then triumphed over last year's Masters champion Mark Selby 10–8 to win his first major title.
-He won £60,000 in prize money and provisionally climbed into the top 16 of the world rankings.
-On his way to winning the final, Trump made his 100th competitive century break.
+2011–2014

-Trump had already qualified for the 2011 World Championship when he won the China Open, and was drawn against reigning champion Neil Robertson in the first round, whom he defeated 10–8.
-In subsequent rounds, he knocked out Martin Gould 13–6, Graeme Dott 13–5 and Ding Junhui 17–15 to qualify for his first World Championship final.
-He lost 15–18 to John Higgins.
+Trump defeated Marco Fu, Peter Ebdon and Murphy at the 2011 China Open to reach his first ranking event final, in which he triumphed over Mark Selby 10–8.
+During the tournament, Trump made his 100th competitive century break.
+At the 2011 World Championship, Trump was drawn against reigning champion Neil Robertson in the first round, with Trump winning 10–8.
+In subsequent rounds, he knocked out Martin Gould 13–6, Graeme Dott 13–5 and Ding Junhui 17–15 to qualify for his first World Championship final, which he lost 15–18 to Higgins.
+Trump had led 10–7 at the conclusion of the first day but lost six of the first eight the following day to fall behind.
+Afterwards, Higgins said he thought that Trump had been the better player in the match and had deserved to win.